Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Creating a Secure Environment

 Providing a secure and safe environment is important for your dog's well-being and trust in you.
-Create a designated space for your dog with their bed, toys, and water bowl.
+Create a designated space for your dog with their bed, toys, and .
 Ensure that your home is free from hazards and provide them with a cozy and comfortable space to rest and relax.
 Avoid loud noises or sudden changes that may make your dog feel anxious or stressed.

 Positive Reinforcement